ryuukousho/Cog-RMH/README.md

 # Cog-RMH: Cognition-based Recalling Multiview History for Event Forecasting in Temporal Knowledge Graph

-This is the released codes of the submission to the ACM Transactions on Information Systems (TOIS):
+This is the released codes of the submission to the IEEE Transactions on Knowledge and Data Engineering (TKDE):

 ## Environment